Craig Breedlove: Endurance and speed records for AMC

-Craig Breedlove was put on the payroll at American Motors Corporation (AMC) in 1968 to prepare the automaker's pony and high-performance cars, the Javelin and the AMX, for speed and endurance records.
+Breedlove was put on the payroll at American Motors Corporation (AMC) in 1968 to prepare the automaker's pony and high-performance cars, the Javelin and the AMX, for speed and endurance records.

 In January 1968, one month before the official introduction of the AMX model, Breedlove, his wife Lee, and Ron Dykes, established fourteen United States Automobile Club (USAC) and Fédération Internationale de l'Automobile (FIA) certified speed records for cars of any engine size, and 106 national and international speed and endurance records for cars with less than 488 CID.

 Two cars were prepared for the endurance speed runs on a five-mile banked track in Texas.
-The shattered records included a Class C AMX (the No. 2 Lee Breedlove car) with the standard 290 CID AMC V8 engine (bored to 304 cubic inches) with 4-speed manual transmission, achieving a 24-hour average of 140.79 mi/h that was set by Craig and his wife Lee.
+The shattered records included a Class C AMX (the No. 2 Lee Breedlove car) with the standard 290 CID AMC V8 engine (bored to 304 cubic inches) with a 4-speed manual transmission, achieving a 24-hour average of 140.79 mi/h that was set by Craig and his wife Lee.
 New records in a Class B AMX (the No. 1 Craig Breedlove car) using the optional 390 CID "AMX" V8 (397 cubic inches) with a 3-speed automatic transmission, that included a 75 mi distance with a flying start at 174.295 mi/h, as well as a 173.044 mi/h over a 100 mi distance from a standing start.

 After the cars were displayed at the Chicago Auto Show in February 1968, Breedlove took the AMX to Bonneville.
 He established a USAC sanctioned record of 189 mph as well as an unofficial run of over 200 mph.

-Later in the year, American Motors entered three similarly equipped Javelins with 343 CID AMC V8 engines featuring Edelbrock cross-ram intake manifolds and special cylinder heads, in the C/Production class at Bonneville.
-During November 1968, the "Speed Spectacular Javelin" run by Breedlove was fastest, reaching 161.73 mi/h establishing a speed record that stood for a number of years.
+Later in the year, American Motors entered three similarly equipped Javelins with 343 CID AMC V8 engines in the C/Production class at Bonneville.
+The racing class limits modifications to aerodynamics, but requires changes for safety and also allows engine modifications.
+The cars included Edelbrock cross-ram "STR-11" intake manifolds with two Holley carburetors, special cylinder heads that were modified by Joe Mondello (an engine builder who became known for Oldsmobile engines) as well as "Doug's" exhaust manifolds, and "Crower" camshafts.
+During November 1968, the "Speed Spectacular Javelin" run by Breedlove was the fastest, reaching 161.73 mi/h establishing a speed record that stood for several years.

+Death

+Breedlove died on April 4, 2023, at the age of 86, at home in Rio Vista, California.
+The cause of death was cancer, his wife, Yadira Breedlove, said.

 Awards and legacy

 In 1993 Breedlove was inducted into the Motorsports Hall of Fame of America and in 2000 into the International Motorsports Hall of Fame.

-He was inducted into the Automotive Hall of Fame in 2009.
+In 2009, he was inducted into the Automotive Hall of Fame.

-The Beach Boys' song Spirit of America was "inspired by Breedlove's land speed record, set in 1963."
+The Beach Boys' song "Spirit of America" was "inspired by Breedlove's land speed record, set in 1963."